roirodriguez/sudoku-dlx-solver/README.md

 This is an implementation of the dancing links algorithm (https://arxiv.org/abs/cs/0011047) for solving exact cover problems, and a sudoku solver given as an example usage.

+A preliminary benchmark on the 17 clue dataset (copy given in the data/ dir) gives 8976 puzzles/sec, which i think is not bad for a first version.

 The solver (including sudoku) was implemented first in python (see python/ folder), as at the time of starting this project i wasn't confident enough in my C skills.

-I'm using this just as a playground for improving my C skills.
+I'm using this mainly as a playground for improving my C skills.

 ## Building / usage